mark-casey/pansi/README.md

 instance of a service, and any variables specific to that service.
 - The name of the service to be deployed is passed on the ansible-playbook command line (-e).
 - A localhost play imports the group_vars file using the service name passed on the command line.
-- 'add_host:' is used to create an alias of localhost for each combination of: 'IAAS_provider:typeLabel'.
+- 'add_host:' is used to create an alias of localhost for each combination of: 'IAAS_provider:labelingGroup'.
   - host vars that will be used by provider roles are passed along in the add_host task.
 - The play calls the provider role(s) once for each alias of localhost.